-Surface water sources in Region H are reservoir storage and run-of-river supply for the three rivers in the area: the Trinity, the San Jacinto and the Brazos.
-There are no major springs located within Region H, although small springs and seeps supply base flows for some streams.
+Surface water sources in Region H are reservoir storage and run-of-river supply for the three rivers in the area, the Trinity, the San Jacinto and the Brazos.
+There are no major springs located within Region H, although small springs and seeps supply based flows for some streams.
 Historically there were numerous small seeps identified throughout the region.
 Many of these have ceased flowing due to land use changes and groundwater pumping.
-The most significant spring was Cold Springs in San Jacinto County, above the town of Coldspring, with recorded flows of 32 gpm (50 ac-ft/yr) as late as the 1960's.
+The most significant spring was Gold Springs in San Jacinto County, above the town of Coldspring, with recorded flows of 32 gpm (50 ac-ft/yr) into the 1960's.

-The following discussion of each basin's surface water supply is based upon information in Water for Texas (1997 and 2002).
-Water availability estimates come from the TCEQ Water Availability Models (WAMs).
-Figure 1-6 illustrates the region's surface water sources.
+The following discussion of each basin's surface water supply is based upon information in Water for Texas (1997) and (2002).
+Water availability estimates come from the TCEQ Water Availability Models.
+Figure 1-5 illustrates the region's surface water sources.
 A selected bibliography of related references is included in Appendix 1A.